alinaisakova/TotalX/README.md

 TotalX is a robust, scalable framework for single-cell total RNA profiling that enables detection of both polyadenylated and non-polyadenylated transcripts—including miRNAs, lncRNAs, tRNAs, snoRNAs, snRNAs, and histone RNAs—at high throughput and with minimal protocol changes to the standard 10x Genomics platform.

-> **Figure 1A.** Overview of the TotalX protocol and benchmarking against other single-cell RNA-seq methods:
+> **Figure 1A.** Overview of the TotalX protocol:

 ![Figure 1A: Overview of TotalX protocol](Git_fig1.png)

-*Figure 1A shows the workflow: enzymatic polyadenylation, reverse transcription with a custom TSO, Cas9-based rRNA depletion, separation of long/short cDNA, optional miRNA enrichment, and high-throughput sequencing.
+*Figure 1 shows the workflow: enzymatic polyadenylation, reverse transcription with a custom TSO, Cas9-based rRNA depletion, separation of long/short cDNA, optional miRNA enrichment, and high-throughput sequencing.
 See manuscript for details.*

 ## Method Description